Vilyuy: History

 In the 1950s, diamond deposits were discovered in the area, about 700 km from its mouth.
 This led to the construction of the Mir Mine, together with access roads and an airport, and the Vilyuy Dam complex to generate power needed for the diamond concentrators.

-Geography and geology
+Geography

 The Vilyuy has its sources in the Vilyuy Plateau, part of the Central Siberian Plateau, in the Evenkiysky District (Krasnoyarsk Krai) and, flowing east, soon enters Sakha.
 It turns towards the south and southeast in the Central Yakutian Lowland, then back towards the east, and finally enters the Lena about 350 km downstream of Yakutsk, near Sangar.
 The Ust-Vilyuy Range rises above the facing bank of the Lena, opposite the mouth of the Vilyuy.

 To the west of the Vilyuy and Chona is the Nizhnyaya Tunguska basin.

 The Vilyuy basin is sparsely populated.
-Small settlements along the river include Vilyuysk, Verkhnevilyuysk, Suntar, and Nyurba.
+Small settlements along the river include Vilyuysk, Verkhnevilyuysk, Suntar, Ekonda and Nyurba.